 |Harness fits torso||11" – 18"||13" – 18"||13" - 18"||Up to 15"||Up to 14"|

 |Typical Age Group||8 - 16||10 – 16||10 - 16||6 - 14||5 – 14|

 1. Deuter Fox 40 Kids

-The Deuter Fox 40 Kids is a high-quality backpack suitable for two to three day long hiking or scouting trips and thus perfect for weekend expeditions.
+The Deuter Fox 40 Kids is a high-quality backpack suitable for two to three days long hiking or scouting trips.
+It is also prefect for weekend expeditions.
 The backpack fits children and adolescents with a torso length from 11 to 18 inches (approx. 8-16 years) due to the super adjustable harness with a Velcro system.
-It is made of 600d polyester (Deuter Super Polytex) and 420d nylon (Deuter Ballistic) and therefore offers great abrasion resistance and durability.
-The fabrics also feature PU coating in order to provide basic protection against rain.
+It is made of 600-denier polyester (Deuter Super Polytex) and 420-denier nylon (Deuter Ballistic) and therefore offers great abrasion resistance and durability.
+The fabrics also feature PU coating for basic protection against rain.
 Read more about the materials used by Deuter here.
 The backpanel consists of two padded foam panels and an air channel between them.
-Behind the foam panels are two aluminum stays that ensure the stability of the backpack when carrying a heavy load.
-The shoulder straps and hip belt are made of breathable foam and thus provide good comfort.
-The hip belt can be also easily be removed in case that it is not needed – for example when the backpack is not filled with heavy items.
-In addition to that, the backpack features a spacious main compartment (can be accessed from the top as well as through zippered opening at the bottom), conveniently placed pockets and attachment points for ice axe and hiking poles.
+Two aluminum stays are behind the backpanel for stability of the Fox 40 when carrying a heavy load.
+The shoulder straps and hip belt are made of breathable foam and thus very comfortable.
+The hip belt can also be easily removed in case that it is not needed – for example when the backpack is not filled with heavy items.
+In addition to that, the Deuter backpack features a spacious main compartment (can be accessed from the top as well as through the zippered opening at the bottom), conveniently placed pockets and attachment points for ice axes and trekking poles.
 The Deuter Fox 40 Kids offers great performance and adjustability.
-Therefore, it is highly recommended for young outdoor enthusiasts.
+Therefore, it is one of the best backpacks for kids.